-The LA2 IBX facility was not constructed by Equinix.
+The LA2 IBX data center facility was not constructed by Equinix.
 Size constraints limited the amount of remodeling that could be accomplished, and exceptions were allowed in the redesign.
-The LA2 facility has one biometric hand scan reader located at the entrance to the site.
+The LA2 IBX data center facility has one biometric hand scan reader located at the entrance to the site.
 Instead of a mantrap, security officers electronically unlock the door to the colocation floor once they have verified the customer's identification and validated their visit.
 In place of hand scan readers on every cage door, physical keys are provided to customers of this site that are used to access their cages.

 The SL1, SH2, SH3, TY6, TY7, TY8, and TY9 IBX facilities were not constructed by Equinix.
 Size constraints limited the amount of remodeling that could be accomplished, and exceptions were allowed in the redesign.
 The TY6, TY7, TY8, and TY9 facilities attained from the Bit-Isle acquisition in 2015 and TY11 are not equipped with mantraps.
 Instead, TY8, TY9 and TY11 facilities are equipped with speed gates (security gate) in place to prevent unauthorized passage or tailgating.
 Additionally, HK3 1st floor (1-DC-2) has both biometric and mantrap capabilities, and 1-DC-1 is secured via card reader and fingerprint.
-HK3 6th floor (6-DC-1 and 6-DC-2) is secured via card reader and fingerprint to the colocation areas.
+HK3 6th floor (6-DC-1 and 6-DC-2) is secured via card reader and fingerprint, and TY1 (4th floor) is secured via biometric access card readers; both do not require mantrap entry to the colocation areas.

-Access to each of the aforementioned facilities is monitored by 24x7 security guards stationed at the entrance of each facility as well as through the use of security cameras located throughout the facility.
+Access to each of the aforementioned facilities is monitored by 24x7 security guards stationed at the entrance of each IBX data center facility as well as through the use of security cameras located throughout the IBX data center facility.
 Mantraps are also in place at the entrances to the SH2 and SH3 facilities, and access to the colocation areas is controlled by use of two-factor authentication (2FA) security process monitored by the security and visitor registration office located at the entrance.

-Employee Data Center Access
+Employee IBX Data Center Access